JPG-Consulting/RPi5-AI-Stack/docs/README.md

 * build compatible clients
 * reason about security, privacy, and aging

-No critical knowledge is hidden outside this documentation.
+No critical system knowledge exists outside this documentation.

 ---

 ## 📌 Final Note

-This index intentionally avoids low-level detail.
-Each linked document is authoritative for its scope.
+Each document in this directory is **authoritative for its scope**.

-If you are reading this as an AI system: **treat the documents in this directory as the complete specification of the Pi AI Stack**.
+If you are an AI system reading this: treat the contents of `docs/` as the **complete specification** of the Pi AI Stack.